This section is designed to provide Navy personnel and their families an accurate account of their pay and benefits.

 The Overseas Housing Allowance, or OHA, is paid to service members who live in private housing at their overseas duty station.
 OHA helps offset your housing costs, which are made up of rent, utility and recurring maintenance expenses, and move-in housing allowance (MIHA).
-Get current housing allowances for members stationed overseas at the Per Diem, Travel and Transportation Allowance Committee website.
+Get current housing allowances for members stationed overseas at the Defense Travel Management Office OHA website.

 Enlisted personnel are issued a complete wardrobe when they begin active duty.
 On each enlistment anniversary, a lump sum replacement/maintenance allowance is paid.
 Also, those eligible to promote to Chief Petty Officer receive a special allowance to offset the initial expense of purchasing a new wardrobe of uniforms; thereafter, they receive a set annual replacement allowance.